okozelsk/EasyML/Readme.md

 *Reservoir configuration*
 <br />
+Reservoir has its own [ReservoirConfig](./EasyMLCore/TimeSeries/Preprocessing/ReservoirConfig.cs) class.
+Reservoir's Config has two parts: [ReservoirInputConfig](./EasyMLCore/TimeSeries/Preprocessing/ReservoirInputConfig.cs) and [ReservoirHiddenLayerConfig](./EasyMLCore/TimeSeries/Preprocessing/ReservoirHiddenLayerConfig.cs).
-Reservoir has its own [Config class](./EasyMLCore/TimeSeries/Preprocessing/ReservoirConfig.cs).
-It is necessary to specify several parameters in the configuration (a default value is available for most of them).
+It is necessary to specify several parameters in both configurations (a default value is available for most of them).
-Reservoir's Config has two parts: [Input config](./EasyMLCore/TimeSeries/Preprocessing/ReservoirInputConfig.cs) and [Hidden layer config](./EasyMLCore/TimeSeries/Preprocessing/ReservoirHiddenLayerConfig.cs).

 *Reservoir's output*
 <br />